Auto Enrolment and Workplace Pensions – the facts

-What does the Workplace Pension mean for employers
+What does Auto Enrolment and the Workplace Pension mean for employers

 So what does this mean for employers?
 We take a look at the key facts and requirements for businesses.

 The workplace pension broadly affects employers of all sizes who deduct tax and National Insurance from their workers’ wages.
 Where an existing company pension scheme exists, employers can ask their provider if it meets the minimum automatic enrolment requirements and proceed from there.
 If no existing pension scheme is in place, one must be set up and the workforce assessed to identify which employees are eligible to be included.

 For every eligible employee, a minimum contribution must be made by the business and an agreed amount is also taken from the employee’s wages.
 Contributions which have been deducted from staff pay must be paid over to the relevant pension provider by the agreed date.

 Most staff between the ages of 22 and State Pension age, who earn at least £10,000 per year and work in the UK, are eligible for auto enrolment in the workplace pension.
 Staff who are between 16 and 74 years of age who fail to qualify can still request to be put into the pension scheme but in such cases employers are not necessarily required to contribute.
 Employees who can present proof of their lifetime allowance protection or who specifically request to opt out do not have to be enrolled into the scheme.

 Employers have various responsibilities towards staff who may, or may not, be eligible for the workplace pension.
 For employees who do qualify to be put into the pension scheme, employer responsibilities include writing to each of them to outline how automatic enrolment applies to them and informing the Pensions Regulator of how the legal duties have been met.
 This can be done online.
 Existing and new staff must be notified of the date on which they have been added to the scheme, as well as the type of scheme, who runs it, and what the employer will be contributing.